ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 1262
 00:50:02,079 --> 00:50:04,160
-validator they would need to buy gauche
+validator they would need to buy `GOSH`

 1263
 00:50:04,160 --> 00:50:06,640